Choosing between Dialpad and JustCall for your business communications often comes down to five questions:

 Dialpad is the stronger choice for mid-size to enterprise organizations that want a unified communications platform with embedded AI.
 Its proprietary DialpadGPT model, trained on over seven billion minutes of business conversations, powers real-time transcription, live agent coaching, and AI-generated call recaps across voice, video, and messaging.
 Dialpad also offers a full AI contact center and AI sales dialer within the same platform.
 The tradeoff: pricing escalates quickly beyond the entry-level $15/user/month, and users report call quality issues during peak loads at scale.

 JustCall is built for small to mid-size sales and support teams that need a fast, affordable cloud phone system with strong CRM integration.
 At $29/user/month with unlimited calling, JustCall bundles a sales dialer, SMS workflows, WhatsApp messaging, and AI voice agents into a package that gets teams calling quickly.
-The tradeoff: call quality and stability concerns persist during peak hours, and the mobile app is unreliable.
+The tradeoff: call quality and stability concerns persist during peak hours, and the mobile app has reliability issues.

 Both platforms solve the problem of making and managing business calls.
 Neither solves a more fundamental problem: knowing which prospects are worth calling.
-The best phone system in the world doesn't help if your reps are dialing accounts that aren't buying.
+The best phone system in the world does not help if your reps are dialing accounts that are not buying.

 If you want your reps dialing the right accounts at the right time with the right message, see how ZoomInfo works.